dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/explore-projects.md

 - You have a [multi-tenant](/docs/cloud/about-cloud/tenancy#multi-tenant) or AWS single-tenant dbt Cloud account on the [Team or Enterprise plan](https://www.getdbt.com/pricing/).
 - You have set up a [production deployment environment](/docs/deploy/deploy-environments#set-as-production-environment-beta) for each project you want to explore.
     - There has been at least one successful job run in the production deployment environment.
 - You are on the dbt Explorer page.
+This requires the feature to be enabled for your account.
     - To go to the page, select **Explore (Beta)** from the top navigation bar in dbt Cloud.

 ## Explore the project’s lineage